About

 Notable awards include winning the TriBeCa Film Festival’s 2018 Storyscapes Award, and groundbreaking work in XR & VR led to a Lumiere Award in 2019.

-Thea Ulrich is a co-host on the TV show ‘Mark Rober’s Revengineers’, currently airing on the Discovery Channel - coming soon to HBO Max and Discovery plus!
+Thea Ulrich is a co-host on the TV show ‘Mark Rober’s Revengineers’, streaming on HBO Max.

 A little video clip about my mission ♥️